 Reading schemes are organised around coloured book bands.
 Children are given an appropriate level of book to read at home.
 All children are expected to read at home daily, to an adult (for developing readers) or independently (for fluent readers).
 After the bands are completed and children are classed as a 'free reader' they may choose an appropriate book from the class library.
-FS2 children use the 'early readers' texts from the Soundswrite programme with a view to roll these out into Years 1 and 2 later on in the year (2019-2020).
+Pupils in Reception and KS1 follow the Sounds Write texts that match the unit of sound that they are currently learning.
+These books can be supplemented by other story books or non-fiction texts to be shared at home.